DeedleFake/sirdsc/README.md

 <dl>
     <dt>-partsize=&lt;int&gt; (Default: 100)</dt>
     <dd>The size of the individual parts of the generated SIRDS.
-The generated image will be this many pixels wider than the height-map.M.</dd>
+The generated image will be this many pixels wider than the height-map.
+If -partsize is set to 0 and used in conjuction with -pat it will be automatically detected from the width of the specified custom pattern.</dd>

     <dt>-depth=&lt;int&gt; (Default: 40)</dt>
     <dd>The maximum depth.
 A solid white pixel in the height-map results in this depth.</dd>